shrkpr31/shrkpr31.github.io/_pages/teaching.md

 ---

 ## **Indian School of Business (ISB), Mohali:**
-**PGP - PRO**
-1. Managerial Economics
+**1. PGP - PRO:** Managerial Economics
-**PGP - MFAB**
-1. Economics for Small and Medium Enterprises
-**PGP - Term 5**
-1. The Business of Food
-2. Artificial Intelligence for Business and Society **PGP - Term 6**
+**2. PGP - MFAB:** Economics for Small and Medium Enterprises **3.
+PGP - Term 5:** The Business of Food and Artificial Intelligence for Business and Society **4.
+PGP - Term 6:** Designing Markets and Market Competition and Antiturst Policy
-1. Designing Markets
-2. Market Competition and Antiturst Policy

 ## **Plaksha Univeristy, Mohali:**
 1. Advanced Microeconomics